Last Updated: February 03, 2025

 What is the maximum SAT score attainable?

-The highest score that can be received in SAT is 1600 with 800 in Mathematics and 800 in Evidence-based Reading and Writing.
+The highest score that can be received on the SAT is 1600, with 800 in Mathematics and 800 in Reading and Writing.

 No, there is no negative marking for the test.
 The College Board encourages guesswork instead of leaving unattended questions.

-If the score is extremely different from what was expected, candidates can apply for a multiple-choice hand score verification, an essay score verification, or both.
+If the score is extremely different from what was expected, candidates can apply for a score verification up to 5 months after the test date.

 What is Rush Reporting?

-Rush reports are reports that are sent within 4 business days for results that have already been declared.
+Rush reports are sent within 4 business days for results that have already been declared.
 This can be opted for at an additional cost if deadlines must be met in colleges/universities.
-Candidates can order this online, by mail, and by phone.
+Candidates can order this online, by mail, or by phone.

 Terms used in SAT and their Meaning

-Total Score- Sum of the two different sections of the test.
+Total Score- Sum of the scores obtained in the two sections of the test.

-Sectional Score- Marks obtained in the two different sections namely Evidence-based Reading and Writing, and Mathematics.
+Sectional Score- Score obtained in the two sections, namely Reading and Writing, and Mathematics.

 What is the Bluebook Application?

-Students must install the Bluebook app, a customized app, on their testing devices prior to taking the SAT.
-Students will have access to features on the app like Mark for review, Calculator, testing timer, Reference sheet, Annotation, and Option remover.
+Students must install the Bluebook app, a customized app, on their testing devices before taking the SAT.
+Students will have access to features on the app, such as Mark for review, Calculator, testing timer, Reference sheet, Annotation, and Option remover.

 The App Store does not appear to have the Bluebook app.
 From where can I download it?